Finland–United Kingdom relations: The Grand Duchy of Finland 1809-1917

-Russia's Emperor Alexander I made Finland an autonomous Grand Duchy of Finland in 1809.
-Finland was allowed to retain the legislation and social system from the Swedish period.

-As part of the Russian Empire, Finland did not have an independent foreign policy and was obliged to follow Russia's official foreign policy.
-In 1812, war broke out between Napoleonic France and Russia.
-Finnish soldiers and officers volunteered for the Russian army.
-Russia occupied Paris in 1814, and among the occupying forces were Finns.

 Finlayson's factory.
 Tampere is "the Manchester of Finland".

-James Finlayson, a Scottish-born resident of Saint Petersburg, observed during his visit to Finland that the Tammerkoski rapids in Tampere offered abundant untapped water power.
+James Finlayson, a Scottish-born textile industrialist observed during his visit to Finland that the Tammerkoski rapids in Tampere offered abundant untapped water power.
 Granted burgher rights by the Emperor Alexander I, Finlayson relocated to Tampere, where in 1820 he established a machine workshop and foundry to manufacture carding and spinning machines.
 In 1823, he shifted his focus to the textile industry, and from 1828 onwards, the enterprise began to flourish when the mills gained access to imported cotton.
 Tampere subsequently became home to the largest textile industry in the Nordic countries, Finlayson became the largest company in the Nordics, and Tampere became the leading industrial city in Finland, earning it the nickname “the Manchester of Finland."

-Russia initiated a war against the Ottoman Empire in 1853.
-The objective of Russia was to gain wider control over the Black Sea coastline and to establish a stronger foothold at the Bosporus Strait.
-The United Kingdom and France came to the support of the Ottoman Empire.
-The Crimean War expanded to the Baltic Sea in 1854, as the United Kingdom and French fleets advanced toward Saint Petersburg, the capital of the empire.
-Their aim was to restrict the movement of the Russian navy along the coasts of Finland and Estonia, destroy Russian ships, disrupt supply routes, and exert pressure on Russia by blockading the city of Saint Petersburg.
-The Russian fleet was consequently moved behind the fortifications of Kronstadt and Suomenlinna for protection.
-British and French forces attacked Finnish towns and fortresses, destroying cities, ports, shipyards, vessels, and warehouses.
-The Åland War concluded when Emperor Alexander II decided to make peace in 1856.